Domaine LeSeurre · Seneca Lake, NY

 our new home.

-5 minutes · Your honest reaction
+5 minutes · Your honest take

 Architectural rendering of the future tasting cellar — a French oak barn reimagined in glass and timber.